Nikon D5 versus Sony A7R III

 Both the D5 and the A7R III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D5 replaced the earlier Nikon D4S, while the A7R III followed on from the Sony A7R II.

 So how do things add up?
-Is there a clear favorite between the Nikon D5 and the Nikon D5?
+Is there a clear favorite between the Nikon D5 and the Sony A7R III?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D5: